Matsuken Samba II

+The song was written in 1994 and sung on stage where he performed.
+When it was first released in 2004, it was a success, ranking high on the Japanese charts and becoming one of the most popular songs in Japan.

+In 2022, a version with English lyrics was released.

 Overview

 The song was made in 1994 and is performed in theaters since then.
 He sings the song in an appearance of a person in Edo period with florid golden kimono, dancing with steps of samba and hip swaying, and with many male and female backup dancers around also in figures of the period.

-Because he plays a serious shōgun as an actor on television in the first place and had been performing the song only in theaters, the performance amazed people who did not know it upon being introduced on television in 2004.
+Matsudaira originally played the role of the serious shōgun (Tokugawa Yoshimune, Japan's greatest samurai, or military leader) in the TV series “The Violent Shogun” for 25 years, playing a brilliant samurai who was strong, selfless, disliked showy things, had no interest in women or money, and would execute justice as soon as he found an evil person.
+He had been performing the song only in theaters, the performance amazed people who did not know it upon being introduced on television in 2004.

+In 2005, the song was featured in the New York Times, which said, “Perhaps it was the equivalent of Americans waking up one morning to find John Wayne transformed into the Cowboy of the Village People.".

 The song became the biggest hit in the Matsuken Samba series.
-All the songs in the series combine traditional-style Japanese vocals with a slight Latino flair from Brazilian samba music and the inclusion of several Brazilian Portuguese words and phrases in the lyrics, although Matsuken Samba II has a word "bongo" which is a musical instrument not used in samba.
+All the songs in the series combine traditional-style Japanese vocals with a slight Latino flair from Brazilian samba music and the inclusion of several Spanish as well as Brazilian Portuguese terms and phrases in the lyrics (this although the lyrics of Matsuken Samba II mention the "bongo" which is a musical instrument not used in samba).
 The performances of the songs have a very glitzy, showy production value trademarked by his glittery appearance.